NgWenZhi/ACF-MST-Notes/Nightmare_MST.md

 - [x] Third party IDE software for application development
 - [ ] Software Development Kits (SDKs)

+**2. Which of the following is not a function of the AWS Pricing Calculator?**

+- [x] Evaluate the security of the developed application so as to decide on using AWS Shield
+- [ ] Identify opportunities to reduce monthly costs
+- [ ] Estimate monthly costs
+- [ ] Explore price points and calculations behind your estimate

+**3. Which one of the following is a cost management tool?**

+- [ ] AWS Trusted Advisor
+- [ ] AWS Cloudfront
+- [x] AWS Cost and Usage Reports
+- [ ] AWS CloudFormation

 ---

 ### Multiselect Question (Multiple Correct Answers)

-**1.AWS provides a global network of Points of Presence locations that consists of:**
+**1. AWS provides a global network of Points of Presence locations that consists of:**

 - [x] Edge locations
 - [ ] Edge centers
 - [x] Regional edge caches
 - [ ] Regional edge centers

+**2. Which of the following is/are the fundamental drivers of cost with AWS?**

+- [x] Compute
+- [x] Storage
+- [ ] Inbound data transfer
+- [x] Outbound data transfer

+**3. Which of the following is/are correct regarding AWS shared responsibility model?**

+- [x] AWS is responsible for security of the cloud.
+- [ ] AWS is responsible for security in and of the cloud.
+- [x] Customer is responsible for security in the cloud.
+- [ ] Customer is responsible for security in the cloud and some aspects of the cloud depending on his application type.

-## Questions that were answered incorrectly
+## Questions that were answered incorrectly - The following wrong answers were selected

 ### Multiple Choice Question (Single Correct Answer)
 **1. Which one of the following is NOT a characteristic of a Software as a service (SaaS)?**